thasocheat/FoodDeliveryWebApp/README.md

    ```

 Note:

 - When clone the project it already have the Migration folder, so you no need to use the command above.
-- You only just use the command below to update the database only.
+- You only just use the command below to update the database and it will migrate the tables.

  ```bash
     Update-Database
    ```
-  - To run and migrate the tables into the database, just go to your project directory or `Window PowerShell`
+  - Go to your project directory or `Window PowerShell` just type the command below
-  - This command is to seed data into table for testing this project
+  - This command is to seed data into table for testing this project.

   ```bash
     dotnet run seeddata
    ```